Real-Time Forecasting of Driver-Vehicle Dynamics on 3D Roads: a Deep-Learning Framework Leveraging Bayesian Optimisation: Problem formulation

 \section{Problem formulation}

-The goal of this work is the design of a deep-learning framework to predict the evolution of a set of user-specified quantities related to the dynamics of the coupled driver-vehicle system, which moves on a track with complex geometry.
-Therefore, the formulation of the prediction problem shall be based on the emulation of the decision-making process of a human driver.
+The formulation of the prediction problem shall be based on the emulation of the decision-making process of a human driver.
 At any time instant, a driver is aware of the vehicle state and his/her previous driving actions, which carry information about the recent past context that he/she has operated in.
 However, the past only does not provide a complete picture to characterise the resulting motion.
 In fact, drivers are highly conditioned by the road geometry that they see ahead, and act accordingly.
-Therefore, the intuition at the basis of the proposed formulation is to include information on the road geometry into the prediction model, so as to highlight the dependency between driving actions and environment properties.
+Therefore, the proposed formulation includes information on the road geometry into the prediction model, so as to highlight the dependency between driving actions and environment properties.

 The previous statements are now formalised in mathematical notation.
 Let us consider the current time step $k \in \mathbb{N}$.
 Given the 3D geometry of the track, that is the spatial location of the centerline and the road margins; given matrix $X_{(k-t^P:k)}$ describing the values assumed by $n \in \mathbb{N}$ vehicle features monitored in the last $t^P+1$ time steps, where $t^P \in \mathbb{N}$; the objective is to predict matrix $X_{(k+1:k+t^F)}$, describing the values assumed by $q \in \mathbb{N}$ vehicle features in the future $t^F$ time steps, where $t^F \in \mathbb{N},\,t^F\geq1$.
 The $q$ features are a subset of the $n$ features monitored in the past, thus $q \leq n$.
 The matrices $X_{(k-t^P:k)}$ and $X_{(k+1:k+t^F)}$ are defined as